-Masae arrived in Australia in 1999 and joined TaikOz in 2000.
-As a member of TaikOz for 16 years she has travelled throughout Australia, South East Asia, Europe and America performing and giving workshops on her national drum, the taiko.
+Masae arrived in Australia in 1999 and travelled to Adelaide and Melbourne where she met taiko groups before settling in Sydney and joining TaikOz in 2000.
+As a member of TaikOz she has travelled throughout Australia, South East Asia, Europe and America performing and giving workshops on her national drum, the taiko.

 In 2005 Masae decided to return to Japan to study more about the art form of wadaiko (traditional Japanese taiko drum).
 During this trip she studied with many master players including Eitetsu Hayashi, Kyosuke Suzuki (Edo Bayashi), Takashi Kikuchi (Hachijo Daiko) and Akio Tsumura (Miyake Daiko).
 She also formed YuNiOn with Graham Hilgendorf.

 Masae’s understanding of the traditions of taiko has meant that she is a very popular teacher not only in Australia but also internationally.
-She enjoys sharing her knowledge of taiko drumming while having fun and keeping the spirit alive – play together with fun and energy.
+She enjoys sharing her knowledge of taiko drumming while having fun and keeping the spirit alive – her motto is “play together with fun and energy”.